AlexVallat/TeamsDownloadWatcher/README.md

 Uncheck "Start with Windows" if you have it checked.
 Exit the application using "Exit" from the context menu.
 Delete TeamsDownloadWatcher.exe.
 Configuration data can be deleted from `%LOCALAPPDATA%\TeamsDownloadWatcher`.

 # How it works
-Teams downloads files into the default Downloads folder, using a guid.tmp naming scheme, then renames the file to its proper name.
-This application watches for that happening, then grabs the file and moves it to where it ought to go, and opens it with the shell.
+SetTeamsDownloadLocation patches Teams to download files a specific temporary folder.
+This application watches for files appearing in that folder, then grabs the file and can move it to where it ought to go, and/or open it with the shell.